CrayLabs/SmartSim/doc/tutorials/lattice_boltz_analysis.rst

 a client to it so that data can be retrieved by the analysis code and plotted.

-The simulation is started with `block=False`, so that the data being streamed from the simulation can be analyzed in real time.
+The simulation is started with the `block=False` argument.
+This runs the simulation in a nonblocking manner so that the data can being streamed from the simulation can be analyzed in real time.

 .. code-block:: python